-Your iPad is getting hot thanks to one of three factors.
+Your iPad is getting hot thanks to one of four factors.
 The good news is that you can easily fix it, and all it will take is a slight change in your usage habits and the ability to pay attention.
 The bad news is that an overheating iPad can cause battery damage.

 But you’re not there yet.

 You can stop your iPad from getting hot and save yourself a lot of and money.
 First, you’ll need to understand why your iPad is getting hot.
 Once you know why you can learn how to fix it.
 Most importantly, you’ll also learn what not to do when your iPad overheats.

 Lastly, if you’re wondering, why is my iPhone getting hot, follow that link to troubleshoot.
 This is the fix for an overheating iPad.

 Why is my iPad hot!
 You’re right to be concerned about your iPad overheating.
 The normal ambient temperature for an iPad is between 32 Celsius and 35 Celsius (89 F – 95 F).
 If you’ve noticed that your iPad’s temperature shoots up into the 40s (or over 100 degrees Fahrenheit) then you’re dealing with heat issues.